 We have specialist expertise in the area of human behaviour in emergencies.
-Our knowledge combined with simulation modelling helps owners, operators, and architects improve safety and security in buildings and spaces by understanding decision-making processes, the effectiveness of signage and notification systems, and people movement.
+Our knowledge combined with simulation modelling helps owners, operators, and architects improve safety and security in buildings and spaces by understanding decision-making processes, the effectiveness of signage and notification systems, and people movement in evacuations.

 Our services include:

 - Crowd planning for Hostile Vehicle Mitigation (HVM)